Sharut/A-multithreaded-stock-exchange/README.md

 order that is not able to allocate all its units using this algorithm as a partially fulfilled order (and hence clear it only if we are allowed to satisfy it partially).
 If an incoming order is fully satisfied, it is not added to any list.
-An order (or more) from the list may get fully satisfied by an incoming order – the exchange thread does not remove it from the list, but relies in the clean-up thread to clean it up.
+An order (or more) from the list may get fully satisfied by an incoming order.

+– the exchange thread does not remove it from the list, but relies in the clean-up thread to clean it up.
 The exchange is also greedy, and after any search through its list of pending order, if an order (or more) can be satisfied at this instant, it will execute it rather than wait hoping for a more profitable order to show up later.
 The clean-up thread simply removes any expired or satisfied orders from the two lists kept by the exchange thread.

 The threads produce outputs in files called, respectively, order.out, exchange.out and cleanup.out (all in the same directory).
 They simply log their activities.
 The formats for the three files are as follows.
 Order thread simply